Gustav Gottheil

 Gustav Gottheil (May 28, 1827, Pinne/Pniewy, Grand Duchy of Posen, Prussia – April 15, 1903, New York City) was a Prussian-born American rabbi.
 Gottheil eventually became one of the most influential, well-known and controversial Reform Jewish leaders of his time.
 He was the father of Richard Gottheil.

 Early life

-He was educated in Posen under Rabbi Solomon Plessner, and later continued his studies at the universities of Berlin and Jena (Ph.D.), receiving in the meanwhile his "hattarat hora'ah" in the former city from Samuel Holdheim, whose assistant he became (1855).
+He was rabbinical educated in Poland (Posen) under Rabbi Solomon Plessner, and later continued his studies at the universities of Berlin and Jena (Ph.D.), receiving in the meanwhile his "hattarat hora'ah" in the former city from Samuel Holdheim, whose assistant he became (1855).
 He also studied under Zunz and Moritz Steinschneider.
 In 1860 he set out from the Berliner Reformgemeinde to labor for Reform Judaism in new fields.